Insights

 Macro Economic Review

-Overall domestic demand and activity levels show moderation.
-Consumption remains weak, led by slowdown in urban consumption even though rural demand is improving.
-Slowdown in bank lending is further impacting consumption.
-Investment cycle remains firm supported by government capex.
-With decline in food prices, overall inflation remains well within RBI’s comfort zone and will help consumption.
-Global volatility is expected to remain high and growth is expected to soften amidst US’s tariff policies.
+Overall, domestic demand and activity levels show signs of moderation.
+Consumption remains subdued, particularly in urban areas, although rural demand continues to be resilient.
+A slowdown in bank lending is further dampening consumption.
+The investment cycle remains healthy, supported by government capital expenditure.
+With declining food prices, overall inflation remains well within the RBI’s comfort zone, which should support consumption.
+However, global volatility is expected to persist, and growth may soften amid evolving U.S. tariff policies.

 Equity Market